germangar/whook/README.md

 - "**phemex**"<br>
 - "**phemexdemo**" (for testnet)<br>

 There is also one optional key: 'SETTLE_COIN' for cases where you want to trade non-USDT pairs (or non-USD in the case of Kraken).
 Different settle coins can't be combined, tho.
-Whook will only use one at once.
-If you want to trade in several settle coins you can't defined different accounts for each settle coin.
+Whook will only use one at once per account.
+If you want to trade in several settle coins you can create an account for each settle coin.

 ### HOW TO HOST IN AWS ###